BaseMax/gpush/README.md

 - Git must be installed on your system.
 - For Windows users:
-  - Use Git Bash or WSL for best compatibility.
+  - Use Git Bash or WSL for best compatibility if you want to use `gpush.sh`.
+  - Use `gpush.bat` script for Windows

 ## Installation